-Average or Typical Intervals : (time or miles) between Maintenance Action or Component Replacement
+Average or Typical Intervals (time or miles) between Maintenance Action or Component Replacement

-A1.8.3 Engineering Data on Railroad Passenger Cars and Car-Truck Interface
+Information on the Operator's Experience with the Truck A1.8.3 Engineering Data on Railroad Passenger Cars and Car-Truck Interface

-The car is a bilevel commuter coach car designed by Tokyu Car.
-The carbody material is stainless steel.
-Two seating levels are provided between the trucks, with a single level area with a conventional floor height over the trucks.
+The car is a bi-level commuter coach car designed by Tokyu Car.
+The car body material is stainless steel.
+Two seating levels are provided between the trucks, with a single-level area with a conventional floor height over the trucks.
 The car ends contain an entry vestibule and additional seating.
 Car equipment (HVAC units, water tanks, etc.) are contained in the rear space at the ends of the car.